witekbobrowski/Academic/computer-supported-design-winter-2017/README.md

 ## Assignments

 Solutions for the assignments below are implemented in the ShapeGrammar iOS app.
-I have tried to extract the implementation of each task to separate file/class, so all the other I won't mention other files here - only the ones containing the essential logic.
+I have tried to extract the implementation of each task to separate file/class, so all the other files (classes for views, view controllers, etc.) won't be mentioned here - only the ones containing the essential logic.

 - [x] 1.
 Shape grammar